Table of Contents

 Instructions

-• Combine 2 cups milk and cream in a 4-quart kettle.
+• Combine 2 cups milk and heavy cream in a 4-quart kettle.
 A large kettle is important so the mixture does not boil over.

 • Add the sugar, corn syrup, and salt.